Pinqua/apple.com-frontend/README.md

 # Apple.com Clone

-Recreated/Cloned the homepage of the apple.com website with a responsive mobile-friendly layout as a part of frontend challenge (Totality Corp).
+Recreated/Cloned the homepage of the apple.com website with a responsive mobile-friendly layout.

 **Content of website can be modified or updated through JSON file**